Press Contact: KX Associates, Inc. +1-212-925-2507

 French Entrepreneurs with Early Stage US Businesses Encouraged to Apply

-“We are proud to celebrate the 10th year of The French-American Entrepreneurship Award, and our history of honoring and supporting ambitious entrepreneurs who are breaking into the highly competitive American market,” said Anne Busquet, Executive Director of FAEA.
+“We are proud to celebrate the success of FAEA in its 11th year and the ambitious entrepreneurs who are breaking into the highly competitive American market,” said Anne Busquet, Executive Director of FAEA.
 “We believe there is strong potential for exciting young businesses to thrive, and we are delighted to have the opportunity once again to foster their growth and development.”

-The French-American Entrepreneurship Award is open to company founders in business for three years or less who are fluent in both French and English.
-Geared to early stage projects, eligible entries must offer a product or a service that is commercially viable on the American market with a demonstrated ability to generate revenues.
+FAEA is open to company founders in business for three years or less who are fluent in both French and English.
+Eligible entries must offer a product or a service that is commercially viable on the American market with a demonstrated ability to generate revenues.

-The first-place winner of the 10th annual French-American Entrepreneurship Award will receive a cash prize of $10,000.
-Both the first-place and second-place winner will receive coaching from CCE (Conseillers du Commerce Exterieur de France) Dreamstart following their successful 1234 formula; fully furnished office space in New York City for six months provided by Corporate Suites; a one year membership to the French-American Chamber of Commerce; and high impact media appearance and media coverage opportunities.
+The first-place winner will receive a cash prize of $10,000 and $ 5000 for the second place.
+Both the first-place and second-place winner will receive coaching from CCE (Conseillers du Commerce Exterieur de France) Dreamstart following their successful 1234 formula; fully furnished office space in New York City for six months provided by Corporate Suites: a one year membership at French Founders and high impact media appearance and media coverage opportunities.

 Since its founding in 2008, the Award has enabled outstanding startups to advance their U.S. business objectives.
 The previous first-prize winners of The French-American Entrepreneurship Award were: